-Alfonso cites fictional coach, unhappy with Mets change
+Alonso cites fictional coach, unhappy with Mets change

 “I found out on Twitter while I was eating my postgame meal,” Alonso said, explaining he then talked to acting general manager Zack Scott and gave Davis and Slater hugs.
 “And then I cried at my locker a little bit.”

-The slugging first baseman referred to the departed as “Uncle Chili and Uncle Slate, I mean, they’re like family to us.”
+The slugging first baseman referred to the dismissed coaches as “Uncle Chili and Uncle Slate, I mean, they’re like family to us.”

 “It really caught us all off guard,” Alonso said.
 “It’s confusing for me, and, listen, I respect everybody who made that decision.
 But to me, it just doesn’t make sense right now.”